open-synergy/opnsynid-l10n-indonesia/l10n_id_djbc_lap_pengeluaran_hasil_produksi/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Setting -> Modules -> Local Modules*
 5. Search For *Indonesia - Lap.
-Pemasukan Bahan Baku for DJBC Reporting*
+Pengeluaran Hasil Produksi for DJBC Reporting*
 6. Install the module

 Bug Tracker